01 of 09

 As Seen on TV: Atlanta Restaurants on the Big Screen

-Of course, we also have Atlanta Eats, a local television show hosted by Steak Shapiro highlighting the best and latest spots around town—the show also has a local radio show component featuring Mara Davis.
+Of course, we also have our own Atlanta Eats, a local television show hosted by Steak Shapiro highlighting the best and latest spots around town—the show also has a local radio show component featuring Mara Davis.

 Want to visit the places that have been made famous by TV?
 Click through the slideshow to see which shows put our local restaurants on America’s culinary map: